biagiopietro/CookiesShop/README.md

 **IMPORTANT**
 - The ```APP_ENV``` variable inside the ```.env``` file cannot be: `local`, `testing` or `staging` otherwise you will see ```Class 'Laravel\Dusk\DuskServiceProvider' not found``` error;
 - The flag ```--network=host``` needs to share the ```host``` network with the container.
 In this way you can able to connect the laravel application running in the container with the ```MySQL``` database inside your ```local``` machine.
+- **Don't forget** to run migrations and seeds inside the container.

 ### Too lazy to build and run from your own?
 No problem!!!
 You can pull a [fresh docker image](https://hub.docker.com/repository/docker/biagiopietro/cookies_shop) and run it as follow: